skycoin/skycoin/src/gui/README.md

 ### Get wallet seed

-This api is supported only when `-enable-seed-api` option is set.
+This api is supported only when `-enable-seed-api` option is enabled and the wallet is encrypted.

 ```
 URI: /wallet/seed